townie/fredrikaverpil.github.io/_posts/2015-12-30-install-centos-7-remotely-using-kickstart-and-grub.md

 ## Add custom boot entry in CentOS 6.x (or [GRUB 1.x](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Installation_Guide/ch-grub.html)

+If you are installing CentOS 7 remotely on a CentOS 6 system, read on...

 Add a custom entry into `/boot/grub/grub.conf`:

 {% highlight bash %}